baileywickham/personal_packages/README.md

 The goal of this is to make my, and only my, life easier.
 What I mean by this is that I make assumptions about running Mint and wanting to install all the same packages as I do.

 ### Running
-There should be as few dependencies as possible to the actual script, bash is all you need
+There should be as few dependencies as possible to the actual script, bash and git are all you need
 ```
 sudo apt install git
 git clone https://github.com/baileywickham/personal_packages.git ~/workspace/personal_packages && \